quirozcj/monococcum_introgressions/README.md

 	- sy_mattis_combined_queries_50000w.tsv.gz

 4. Define monococcum introgressions.\
-To process downstream and plot introgressions across chromosomes, we used a python & R notebook scripts.
-Please, see ``` monococcum_min_variations.ipynb ``` jupyther notebooks, R scripts.
-For the full description about how the introgression were defined usign IBSpy, please see **Supplementary Note 2**.
+To process downstream and plot introgressions across chromosomes we used a python & R notebook scripts.
+Please, see ``` monococcum_min_variations.ipynb ``` jupyther notebooks & R scripts.
+For the full description about how the introgressions were defined usign IBSpy, please see **Supplementary Note 2**.